 Macro Environment Definition

-Macro environment refers to the economic condition which is largely derived from the Country’s Gross Domestic Product, Spending patterns, inflation, and the monetary policy framework laid down by the federal reserve and is generally consist of the economic factors as a whole rather than measuring individual performance of the sectors.
+The macro-environment refers to the economic condition which is largely derived from the Country’s Gross Domestic Product, Spending patterns, inflation, and the monetary policy framework laid down by the federal reserve and is generally consist of the economic factors as a whole rather than measuring the individual performance of the sectors.

 - It plays a vital role since the performances of the businesses are totally influenced by the underlying macro environment.

-- It largely affects consumer behavior with regards to spending and investing.
+- It largely affects consumer behavior with regard to spending and investing.

-- Any country’s macro environment reflects the behavior of the economy and also projects where it could reach in future considering the macro factors like political gains, financial literacy, social impact, and economic balance.
+- Any country’s macro environment reflects the behavior of the economy and also projects where it could reach in the future considering the macro factors like political gains, financial literacyFinancial LiteracyFinancial literacy refers to an investor's knowledge and understanding of various financial products that help him with money management, personal finances, investment, and tax planning.
+It examines how prudently an individual manages his finances, therefore building the necessary requirements such as an emergency fund, a retirement fund, and how they plan to handle insurance, estate planning, paying for education, etc., social impact, and economic balance.

 - It is not only important for one particular country but globally the macro environment plays a vital role in framing out policies that will benefit all the nations as a whole and there would be harmony among the people with positive environmental conditions.

 Below mentioned are some of the types/components of the macro environment.

 - Economic growth: It refers to economic expansion, recession, and depression in the country due to the macro factors.

 - Inflation and Deflation: Is the increase or decrease in the prices of the goods and services or wages which has an impact on the lifestyle of the consumers.

 - Interest rates: As the baseline interest rates have a significant impact on the borrowing cost of the business and the ability to raise funds from the market.